EK76/SensorDevice/README.md

 - config.php -> Where the database configuration is stored.
 - style.css -> Where the design of the homepages is configured.

-To the show result as diagram I used [Google Chart Gallery][https://developers.google.com/chart/interactive/docs/gallery].
+To the show result as diagram I used [Google Chart Gallery](https://developers.google.com/chart/interactive/docs/gallery).
+In my case I named my Raspberry PI 5 to sensordevice.
+It means that I can in this case read the contents of MySQL table with this url, *http://sensordevice*.

 **Schema.**